Beee4life/acf-city-selector/README.md

 This plugin is not 100% finished yet.
 It won't break anything but be on the look out, just in case.

-The default country setting works for the following situations:
+The plugin works in the following situations:
 * in a single field
 * in a repeater field
-* in a group
+* in a group (as single and repeater)
-* inside a flexible content block (with 1 ACFCS instance)

-This plugin doesn't work (yet) in the following situations:
-* multiple single fields on 1 page
-* as a repeater field in groups
-* inside a flexible content block (with more than 1 ACFCS instance)
+* in a flexible content block (as single and repeater)

-This plugin hasn't been tested yet in the following situations:
+The plugin hasn't been tested yet in the following situations:
 * as a repeater field on a user page
 * most front-end usage (except single use)
-* with the Gutenberg editor (and don't hold your breath either)
+* with the Gutenberg editor (and don't hold your breath either, I hate it)

 <a name="todo"></a>
 ### TODO

-The things on our 'to do list' to tackle soon (beside aforementioned situations) are the folllowing things, but not necessary in this order:
-- [] load (stored) values quicker (by php instead of jQuery)
 - [] add select2 to dropdowns (including a search, like with a post object field)

 <a name="credit"></a>